Place branding: Examples of strong City Brands

 Jerusalem has a clear city brand as a holy city.
-The holy city includes numerous significant holy sites such as the Western Wall, the Church of the Holy Sepulcher, the Garden Tomb, and the Temple Mount.
+The holy city includes numerous significant holy sites such as the Western Wall, the Church of the Holy Sepulchre, the Garden Tomb, and the Temple Mount.
 A study commissioned by the Swedish Research Council suggests that Jerusalem may be one of the oldest city brands, having undergone organic branding campaigns for centuries.
 Pilgrimage, the religious equivalent of tourism, has been part of Jerusalem's history for millennia.

 Las Vegas or simply Vegas is used by the Las Vegas Convention and Visitors Authority as a brand to market the bulk of the Las Vegas Valley, including the Las Vegas Strip, Las Vegas, Nevada, Henderson, Nevada, North Las Vegas, Nevada and parts of Clark County, Nevada.
 The city has also branded itself as "Sin City."

 Other examples of urban brands include: